Skip to main content

 The combination of these elements produces a picture that is qualitatively different from a database check — one that captures the things that matter most for high-stakes hiring decisions and that cannot be found in any database.

-When Professional Due Diligence Is Warranted
+When Is Professional Due Diligence Warranted?

 Not every hire requires the depth of a professional due diligence engagement.
 The standard background check is appropriate and sufficient for the large majority of employment situations.